 - A TAM® Card, also called an alcohol awareness card or a drink card is required for anyone who works at an establishment where they sell or serve alcoholic beverages, and also for security guards.
 This includes cashiers who check I.D. and sell beer and wine products.
 To get a TAM Card, you take a short alcohol awareness course online or in the classroom at TAM of Nevada.
 You’ll get your card right after taking your final exam.
 The process is simple, and TAM employees are in the office six days a week to help you get your card in the most convenient way possible!
 Enroll in an online or classroom course now.

 - A Food Handler Card, sometimes also referred to as a Health Card, is required for anyone who works in a food establishment such as a restaurant or bar.
-This includes kitchen staff, servers, managers, and anyone who could come into contact with food, ice, beverages, utensils, etc. To get a Food Handler Card, you must take an online food safety training course at the Nevada Health District website, and then visit their office to pick up your card.
+This includes kitchen staff, servers, managers, and anyone who could come into contact with food, ice, beverages, utensils, etc. To get a Food Handler Card, you may review online training information at the Nevada Health District website, and then visit their office to take the required test and pick up your card.